You are getting sleepy...

 - Inverted in Soul Eater.
 Since Maka normally doesn't have pupils, when she is in a trance, she gains pupils instead of losing them.

-- In Lupin III and the Castle of Cagliostro, the lady Clarisse has pupilless eyes as a result of being drugged.
+- In The Castle of Cagliostro, the lady Clarisse has pupil-less eyes as a result of being drugged.

 - In Harukanaru Toki no Naka de - Hachiyou Shou Ran gets these upon being taken over by her Dark Dragon/Kokuryuu powers.